DCAN-Labs/bids-tryworks/docs/airc.md

 # AIRC Bidsgui SOP
 This document contains specific information related to:
-- Starting Bidsgui2 on airclogin-a1
+- Starting bids-tryworks on airclogin-a1
-- Indexing the Dicom Data Base for Bidsgui2 on airlogin-a1
+- Indexing the Dicom Data Base for bids-tryworks on airlogin-a1
-- Launching and Navigating to Bidsgui2 on localhost@airclogin-a1
+- Launching and Navigating to bids-tryworks on localhost@airclogin-a1

 ### Recommended Software and Access
 - X2Go Client, when accessing any server remotely X2Go is recommended you'll have faster response to graphical elements such